TBMeffordGIS/GIS-Portfolio/Assest-Address-Problem/README.md

 ## Figure 3: Traditional Asset Location vs Human Readable Asset Location

+## Example Scenario

+A utility dispatcher receives a request to inspect transformer P-1024.

+Using a traditional workflow, the technician receives an asset ID, GPS coordinates, and the nearest street address.
+The technician must interpret the information, navigate to the area, and verify the correct asset in the field.

+Using a human-readable location workflow, the technician receives the same asset information along with imagery, visual landmarks, and field context.
+The technician can immediately recognize the asset location and confirm it visually before arriving on site.

+This example demonstrates how imagery can complement traditional GIS asset records by providing location context that coordinates and addresses alone cannot easily communicate.

 ![Traditional Asset Location vs Human Readable Asset Location](traditional-vs-human-readable-location.png)

 Comparison of traditional utility asset location methods and a human-readable location approach using imagery, visual landmarks, and field context.